 ‘Comprehensively dishonest’ cowboy builder jailed for conning Sheffield homeowners out of £24,000

-A cowboy builder who conned Sheffield homeowners into paying £24,000 for ‘entirely valueless’ roof repairs has been jailed for two years.
+A cowboy builder who conned Sheffield homeowners into paying £24,000 for ‘entirely valueless’ roof repairs has been locked up.

 Simon Collins, 43, admitted five counts of fraud and three counts of dishonest commercial practices, relating to two Sheffield homeowners he ripped off between January and March 2017.